biol7210-genomes/assemblers/README.md

 #Assemblers, their algorithms, etc

-1. Create a new branch to work ing
+1. Create a new branch to work in

 2. Create a new document for each assembler or algorith of interest